dovvnloading/Graphite-Kaggle-Capstone/README.md

 ├── tools/                 # Code execution, file handlers, API provider │
 ├── LICENSE                # CC BY-NC-ND 4.0 (protected release)
-├── README.md              # This file
+├── README.md
-└── examples/              # Sample workflows
+└── examples/
 ```

 ---

 ## **About This Edition**

-This repository contains a **restricted, academically shareable version** of Graphite.
-The full Graphite platform (private, ~24k LOC) remains under MIT license in its primary repo.
-This Capstone edition (~7k LOC) exists for:

-* evaluation by Kaggle judges
-* demonstration of agentic architecture
-* research transparency
+This repository contains the **Capstone-focused build** of Graphite.
+Over nearly two years, Graphite has gone through multiple internal prototypes; this edition represents a significantly expanded architecture with a dedicated Agent Orchestrator and a richer multi-agent tool ecosystem, built specifically in the context of the Kaggle Agents Intensive.

+A separate private Graphite repository continues to evolve in parallel, but this Capstone Edition is the one aligned with the course’s themes of planning, tooling, memory, and observability.

 It is *not* intended for reuse, incorporation, or commercial deployment.